-- (1) Any person who is an enrolled member of a tribe; - (2) Any person who is a descendent of such a member and said descendant was, on June 1, 1934, physically residing on a federally recognized Indian reservation; or - (3) Any other person possessing a total of one-half or more degree Indian blood of a tribe. - (f) Initial Indian acquisition means an acquisition of land in trust status for the benefit of a tribe that has no land yet held in trust status. - (g)-Land means real property or any interest therein. - (h) (h) Preliminary Title Opinion means an opinion issued by the Office of the Solicitor that reports the existing status of title and sets forth all requirements to be met before acquiring land in trust status. - (i) Preliminary title report means a report prepared prior to issuing a policy of title insurance that shows the ownership of a specific parcel of land together with the liens and encumbrances thereon. - (j) Restricted land or land in restricted status means land the title to which is held by an individual Indian or a tribe and which can only be alienated or encumbered by the owner with the approval of the Secretary due to limitations contained in the conveyance instrument pursuant to federal law or because a federal law directly imposes such limitations. - (k) Secretary means the Secretary of the Interior or authorized representative.

-- (1) Tribal consolidation area means a specific area of land with respect to which the tribe has prepared, and the Secretary has approved, a plan for the acquisition of acquiring land in trust status for the tribe. - (m) Tribe means any Indian tribe listed under § 102 of the Federally Recognized Indian Tribe List Act of 1994 (25 U.S.C.
+- (h) Preliminary Title Opinion means an opinion issued by the Office of the Solicitor that reports the existing status of title and sets forth all requirements to be met before acquiring land in trust status. - (i) Preliminary title report means a report prepared prior to issuing a policy of title insurance that shows the ownership of a specific parcel of land together with the liens and encumbrances thereon. - (j) Restricted land or land in restricted status means land the title to which is held by an individual Indian or a tribe and which can only be alienated or encumbered by the owner with the approval of the Secretary due to limitations contained in the conveyance instrument pursuant to federal law or because a federal law directly imposes such limitations. - (k) Secretary means the Secretary of the Interior or authorized representative. - (1) Tribal consolidation area means a specific area of land with respect to which the tribe has prepared, and the Secretary has approved, a plan for the acquiring land in trust status for the tribe. - (m) Tribe means any Indian tribe listed under § 102 of the Federally Recognized Indian Tribe List Act of 1994 (25 U.S.C.
 5130).
 For purposes of acquisitions made under the authority of 25 U.S.C. § 5136 and § 5138, or other statutory authority which specifically authorizes trust acquisitions for such corporations, Tribe also means a corporation chartered under § 17 of the Act of June 18, 1934 (48 Stat.
 988; 25 U.S.C.
 5124) or § 3 of the Act of June 26, 1936 (49 Stat.
 1967; 25 U.S.C.
 5203). - (n) Trust land or land in trust status means land the title to which is held in trust by the United States for an individual Indian or a tribe. - (o) Undivided interest means a fractional share of ownership in an estate of Indian land where the estate is owned in common with other Indian landowners or fee owners.

-§ 151.3 LandWhat is the Secretary's land acquisition policy.
+§ 151.3 What is the Secretary's land acquisition policy?